skip to content

 • Location Order — to find where a child is living

-• Recovery Order — to return a child to a party
+• Recovery Order — to return a child to a parent or guardian

-The Commonwealth Attorney General's Department have a comprehensive guide Parenting Orders - what you need to know PDF
+The Commonwealth Attorney-General's Department has a comprehensive guide on Parenting Orders - what you need to know.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.